From East to West

 Precious Metals and Gems

 The Silk Road also carried gold, silver, and copper from Europe, Central Asia, and Africa into the East.
 These metals were often traded for silk and spices and used to mint coins, craft jewelry, and forge weaponry.
-Precious and semi-precious stones, such as lapis lazuli from Afghanistan, rubies from Burma, and pearls from the Persian Gulf, were widely exchanged as symbols of wealth and divine favor.
+Precious and semi-precious stones, such as lapis lazuli from Afghanistan, rubies from Burma, and pearls from the Persian Gulf, were widely exchanged as symbols of wealth and divine favour.

 More Than Goods: Ideas and Knowledge